National Trust for Historic Preservation Board of Trustees

 (Charleston, SC) is an author, civic volunteer, and preservationist.
 Ms. Cahill began her career at the New York Shakespeare Festival, where she co-authored Shakespeare Alive! with Joseph Papp and served as an assistant director on Shakespeare productions.
 Ms. Cahill subsequently held executive positions at the New York Public Library, including director of public affairs.
 Ms. Cahill has been a regular writer for religious journals, including Commonweal and America, and recently contributed to a volume on the phenomenon of religious disaffiliation (Empty Churches, forthcoming from Oxford University Press).

 In 2010, Ms. Cahill earned a master’s degree in Religion (Hebrew Bible) from the Yale Divinity School.
 Ms. Cahill also holds degrees in Classics from Harvard and in English Literature from Oxford, where she was a Rhodes Scholar.
 Ms. Cahill has been a Trustee of the Greenwich (CT) public library, the Association of American Rhodes Scholars, St. Andrew’s School (DE), and Ashley Hall.
-After returning to Charleston, her hometown, in 2010, she joined the board of the Preservation Society of Charleston and has served as its chairman since 2015.
+After returning to Charleston, her hometown, in 2010, she joined the board of the Preservation Society of Charleston and has served as its chair since 2015.

 William J. Bates, FAIA, NOMA